 These mini blueberry muffins are pure nostalgia.
-I remember opening a snack bag of blueberry mini muffins after school and immediately smelling sweet, blueberry goodness.
-My recipe for these bite size muffins makes the most delicious, moist muffins with a slight tang from the buttermilk and little pops of sweetness from the blueberries.
+I remember opening a snack bag of Entenmann’s Little Bites® Blueberry Muffins after school and immediately smelling sweet, blueberry goodness!
+My recipe for these bite-size blueberry muffins makes the most delicious, moist treats.

 For a delicious banana bread version of these blueberry muffins, try my Blueberry Banana Muffins recipe!